 and Orange is the New Black

 receiving widespread acclaim.
 Some recent additions have caused a stir amongst audiences – including the Marvel-produced Daredevil

 .
 Unfortunately, the remainder of the current Australian library is measurably less than what US subscribers enjoy.
 And with Netflix clamping down on the use of VPNs, this means less viewing for your dollar.

 But Netflix has recently adjusted its content acquisition strategy.
 Instead of local distribution agreements, the SVoD service is focusing on securing global rights and producing more original content.
 So the international Netflix library should become more consistent over time.
-In the meantime, Australian content available on Netflix includes The Time of our Lives, Janet King, and Paper Giants: The Birth of Cleo.
+In the meantime, Australian content available on Netflix includes The Time of our Lives, Janet King

-Looking at both the libraries, it’s clear that the range and amount of content is set to grow over time.
+Looking at both libraries, it’s clear that the range and amount of content is set to grow over time.
 Netflix continues to secure global licenses for its offerings, in addition to producing more of its own great programming.
 But it’s sports that sets Foxtel Now, previously known as Foxtel Play, apart from Netflix.
 Currently, Foxtel holds rights to stream NRL, tennis, PGA golf, NFL, NBA, Rugby Sevens, A League, cricket surfing, V8 Supercars, and the F1 Grand Prix.
 Netflix does not.

 However, it should be noted that these libraries are not static offerings.
 Companies buy, swap and extend broadcasting rights to certain programs and movies.
 In that light, the perceived value of any SVoD service becomes quite subjective.
 Libraries change – and so will what the viewers enjoy.